Disclosure of Interests

-Sets forth university requirements for the submission and review of an annual disclosure of outside financial interests and activities by officers and other employees designated by officers.
+Sets forth university requirements for the submission and review of an annual disclosure of outside financial interests and activities by officers and other employees as designated by officers or as appropriate.

 - fulfill the university’s obligation to disclose related party transactions under Generally Accepted Accounting Principles (GAAP); and

-The responsibility to report annually under this policy does not relieve officers of their obligation on a prospective basis to identify, seek guidance and mitigate conflicts of interest as they arise.
+The responsibility to report annually under this policy does not relieve officers or other employees of their obligation on a prospective basis to identify, seek guidance and mitigate conflicts of interest as they arise.

 II.
 Policy Statement